-Head In The Clouds was opened in Norwich by Martin Wyatt on 31 March 1971, although we generally celebrate our anniversary on April Fool’s Day – which was the first proper full day of trade.
+Head in the Clouds was opened in Norwich by Martin Wyatt on 31 March 1971, although we generally celebrate our anniversary on April Fool’s Day – which was the first proper full day of trade.

 Ours was not the first headshop to emerge from the hippie movement, but it has outlived those in the UK that came before it.
 The business model is best expressed in Martin’s poem adorning our huge paper bag which we’ve been using since our founding year:

-Head In The Clouds is a characterful, charming, slightly crazy, independent, family-run boutique with a friendly crew of enthusiastic staff who strive to continue the hippie ethos with a groovy, love and peace atmosphere of incense and laughter.
+Head in the Clouds is a characterful, charming, slightly crazy, independent, family-run boutique with a friendly crew of enthusiastic staff who strive to continue the hippie ethos with a groovy, love and peace atmosphere of incense and laughter.

 It’s a pleasure to come to work, oftentimes most uplifting, and friends pop in daily for the tonic of being in the Clouds.

 Yes, we’re trying to make money and keep people employed, but profits are not squandered.
-Our proprietor is a considerable philanthropist, and countless thousands of pounds from our trade have been directed towards supporting local arts and charities.
+Our founder is a considerable philanthropist, and countless thousands of pounds from our trade have been directed towards supporting local arts and charities.

 It’s always been a community hub, and not just a business but a way of life.

-At the moment, our best selling stock are incense sticks, rolling papers, lighters, hair dyes, herb grinders, plastic baggies, tins, acrylic bongs, metal and glass pipes, shisha pipes and molasses, rings, brass earrings and silver hoops, anklets and bracelets, fragrance oils and oil burners, digital scales, henna tattoo cones, salt lamps, stickers, bedspreads, cannabis seeds, tumbled crystals, shirts, skirts and dresses, low-crotch harem pants, hooded jerga jackets, tai chi shoes, moneybelts, purses, Nepalese prayer flags, and dream catchers.
+At the moment, our best selling stock are incense sticks, rolling papers, lighters, hair dyes, herb grinders, plastic baggies, tins, acrylic bongs, metal and glass pipes, shisha pipes and molasses, rings, brass earrings and silver hoops, anklets and bracelets, essential oils and oil burners, CBD products, digital scales, henna tattoo cones, salt lamps, stickers, bedspreads, cannabis seeds, tumbled crystals, shirts, skirts and dresses, low-crotch harem pants, hooded jerga jackets, tai chi shoes, moneybelts, purses, Nepalese prayer flags, and dream catchers.

 The front room layout has barely changed since we opened, though more and more stock has crammed upon the shelves.
-We extended the shop to create our cavernous clothes room in 1981, and a year later relocated our shoes and beads next door to our sister shop, Feet On The Ground.
+We extended the shop to create our cavernous clothes room in 1981, and a year later relocated our shoes and beads next door to our sister shop, Feet on the Ground.

-Feet On The Ground at 15 Pottergate went through a number of name-changes, most notably as the St Gregory’s Gift Shop, raising funds for the local Arts Centre.
+Feet on the Ground at 15 Pottergate went through a number of name-changes, most notably as the St Gregory’s Gift Shop, raising funds for the local Arts Centre.
 The shop sold jewellery, scarves, beads, slippersocks and tai chi shoes, plus an outstanding collection of classical and flamboyant party masks.

-In Spring 2015, we brought all our stock back together in Head In The Clouds, the premises of Feet On The Ground were cleared and we welcomed our new neighbours, The Rub, bringing ‘effective backrubs’ to the Lanes.
+In Spring 2015, we brought all our stock back together in Head in the Clouds, the premises of Feet on the Ground were cleared and we welcomed our new neighbours, The Rub, bringing ‘effective backrubs’ to the Lanes.

 Visiting our store are a diverse and marvellous range of all humankind, of all ages and backgrounds, interested in seeking out alternative gifts and colourful clobber, seduced by exotic aromas, keen to find keys to enlightenment, wanting a transcendental experience, or to fulfil a sacred teenage rite of passage in buying their first lighter!